SapCommerceTools/hac-client-cli/README.md

 ### Configuration Model

-The configuration uses a hierarchical model:
+The configuration separates infrastructure from authentication:

-- **Environment**: A logical grouping of endpoints (e.g., "production", "staging", "local")
+- **Environment**: A logical grouping (e.g., "production", "staging", "local")
-- **Endpoint**: A specific HAC instance/node with URL and credentials
+- **Endpoint**: A specific HAC instance/node with URL and connection settings (NO credentials)

-This allows managing multiple HAC instances (e.g., different nodes in a cluster) within a single environment.
+- **Session**: Authentication (username + tokens) for a specific endpoint

+This separation means:
+- Multiple users can authenticate to the same endpoint with different credentials
+- Credentials are tied to sessions, not infrastructure configuration
+- The same user can have multiple sessions (different endpoints, different environments)

 Example configuration: